top of page

 Domestic EPCs

-What happens in a standard EPC assessment is an EPC energy-accredited assessor will need access to your whole property in order to fully complete your domestic energy assessment.
-They look at a range of different metrics to determine how efficient your property is and all of these are put together to create a final Energy Performance Certificate.
+An accredited Domestic Energy assessor will need access to your whole property in order to fully complete your domestic energy assessment.
+We look at a range of different metrics to determine how efficient your property is and all of these are put together to create a final Energy Performance Certificate.

-The areas your energy assessor will look at include:
+The areas your energy assessor will look at include

 • The age, construction and size of your property